-G. de P. — Will you please sound the gong.
-Is there anything to bring before the meeting this evening?
+G. de P. — Is there anything to bring before the meeting this evening?

 Secretary — The teacher has asked that I read an extract from a letter just received by him:

 "I am on the lookout for every crumb of teaching I can set eyes on.
 Light and more and more and more light is the cry of my soul tho' it is growing all the time.
 I have all the proof I want that I am in a genuine school in our ES The only thing is now I want discipline — more of it — something to help me to get rid of the personal idea more and more, so that I can make the Light shine for all those others more clearly."

 G. de P. — That is a beautiful communication.
 I was touched by it and I will tell you why.
 It shows the touch of the chela-spirit, the craving for discipline in order to loosen, to shake off, the shackles of the personal selfhood, the enshrouding veils, the crippling chains of personality.
 I wonder how many of you, dear friends, would be willing to undergo a course of chela discipline for even so short a period as six months?
 I wonder!
 The first thing that would be aroused in your natures, I am almost sure, would be rebellion.
 You would ask yourself first: "Why should this be asked of me?
 Don't I know my life?
 Don't I know my duty?
 I want discipline, I want more light, I want to be shown the path, but I don't want to be shown the A B C of things that everybody knows."
 Do you see the point?